 There will always be some minority group that will feel left out.

 There’s all this student turmoil surrounding proposed new bathrooms.
-As I understand the controversy, and I might have this wrong but I think this is the basic idea, student activists, in a vision to ensure fairness and inclusivity, don’t want any sexual (or gender) identities excluded.
+As I understand the controversy, and I might have this wrong but I think that student activists, in a vision to ensure fairness and inclusivity, don’t want any sexual (or gender) identities excluded.

 Male and female bathrooms evidently don’t work anymore.